When you’re looking to lower your AWS bill, you’re likely to come across AWS Reserved Instances (“RIs”).

 Reserved Instances payment options

 All RIs for all supported services have three payment terms: all upfront, partial upfront, and no upfront.
 Payment options cannot be modified after you’ve made the purchase, even for no-upfront purchases.
+Payment options don’t impact how Reserved Instances are applied–they only impact the discount you’re receiving and when you pay for commitment.

 All-upfront payment terms are exactly what they sound like: You pay for the entire reservation upfront.
 This option provides the deepest discounts, but in Duckbill’s opinion, the increased discount is generally not enough to be worthwhile.